What is Stress Incontinence?

 Common Risk Factors

-Here are the factors that can increase the risk of stress incontinence:
+Here are the factors that can increase the risk of stress incontinence.
+Some involve natural body changes, while others come from lifestyle or medical history.

 • Pregnancy and childbirth: Vaginal delivery can stretch and weaken the pelvic floor muscles.